-Figure 3 - Screen capture of the City website
+Figure 3 - Screen Capture of the City Webpage

-3.1.10 District Engineering Plans
+3.1.11 District Engineering Plans

 The District Engineering Plans (DEPs) were developed to provide conceptual solutions for the Control Option No. 1 performance target (85 percent capture in a representative year) for each of the 43 combined sewer districts.